yosbelms/cor/RELEASING.md

 ### Coarse grained

-    It should be used in case CICD server is no configured to do so
+> It should be used in case CICD server is no configured to deploy

 * Create a new branch with the version name `git checkout -b <version>`
 * Run `make release`